Internal Medicine Service: Immune-Mediated Diseases

 Will my pet require a blood transfusion?

 Immune-mediated diseases are not limited to the bloodstream.
 There are diseases of many body systems that can develop an inappropriate immune response.
 For the immune-mediated diseases that attack red blood cells, many dogs and cats will require a blood transfusion to help stabilize them.
-The Purdue University Veterinary Teaching Hospital has a comprehensive blood donor program, in which dogs and cats donate blood to help animals in need.
+The Purdue University Veterinary Hospital has a comprehensive blood donor program, in which dogs and cats donate blood to help animals in need.